jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually, extras are in the middle class, not so poor as to be desperate, but not so powerful that they want to keep the world the same.
 Sadly, extras don’t realize their power.
 When they do, they become player gods.

 **The Death Star**: The rulebook when it’s controlled by Darth Blockbuster.
 Today it exists inside countless regulations, agreements, contracts, laws, and manuals that prevent new digital tools being used by people.
-The Death Star works to keep the Industrial Age alive.
+Today, the Death Star works to keep the Industrial Age alive.

 **Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by turning extras into players gods who have the right and duty to decide when society should upgrade our tools.